ingadhoc/odoo-argentina-ee/account_usability/README.rst

 #.
 Add send email button on bank statement lines to confirm payment to customers.
 #.
 Add journal items menu item menu on reports with tree, grahp and pivot views (no debug mode required)
 #.
 Add on move lines a button to open related documents
+#.
+Add on move lines a related field to account type and allow to search and group by this field

 Installation